naviprotocol/navi-sdk/README.md

 `npm i navi-sdk`

-*We Highly Suggestes you use env to import mnemonic all the time *
+*We highly suggest you use env to import mnemonic all the time *

 `npm i dotenv`